Tire buying guides

 In addition, the grooves and other tread elements are computer-designed and tuned so that sound waves from the road can be trapped or can cancel each other out, reducing the resonance of the tire’s air cavity in the process and ensuring a quieter ride.
 Noise suppression in tires is an entire science to itself, with teams of engineers at every tire manufacturer devoted to keeping highway noise down.

 Top all-weather tire choices

 All-season tires debuted in the late ‘70s and are by far the biggest selling segment of tires, and for good reason.
 For most climates, all season tires are the best and most logical choice.
 In the tire industry (and others), there’s what’s known as a “target conflict,” meaning that, for instance, wet-weather traction and snow traction can’t exist with the same tire, but all season tires bridge that compromise.
-They can be thought of as jack-of-all-trades, master-of-none...and for an area that only sees a few inches of snow a couple times a year, that’s perfectly fine.
+They can be thought of as as versatile, well-rounded tires and for an area that only sees a few inches of snow a couple times a year, that’s perfectly fine.